mail-de/mailheadercheck/README.md

 ## Testing

-If you have installed *miltertest* from the OpenDKIM project, you can run the tests from the tests/ folder by simply calling the testing.sh script on a shell.
+If you have installed *miltertest*, you can run the tests from the tests/ folder by simply calling the testing.sh script on a shell.

 ```
-sudo apt install -V opendkim-tools
+sudo apt install -V miltertest   # if it doesn't exist, maybe it's part of opendkim-tools
 chmod 700 mailheadercheck
 chmod 700 testing.sh
 ./testing.sh